 Of all the pine trees, there are few that are as attractive and worthwhile as the Oregon Green Austrian Pine.
 It ticks all the boxes for a specimen pine; it stays relatively small, so it will fit even a small garden; it has an open branching structure that means even a young tree has a lot of character; its fresh green needles are attractive at all seasons; and when the new growth emerges in spring your tree will be adorned with silvery-white ‘candles’ that are as fresh and beautiful as any flowers.
 As it matures it will also produce large, very attractive pine cones to give interest during the winter months.

 Of course choosing plants for your garden is about more than beauty, you also want plants that are easy to grow.
 Again, the Oregon Green Austrian Pine comes out on top – easy to grow and adaptable to lots of different conditions.
 In fact this is one of the toughest plants around, able to handle harsh conditions, such as salt spray, with ease, as well as drought.
+Our growers supply is with the best-quality Oregon Green Austrian Pine trees, so the demand for this wonderful tree is high.

 The Oregon Green Austrian Pine is a small tree that will grow steadily to around 10 feet tall in about as many years, and ultimately reach perhaps 20 feet.
 It has a broad, spreading habit, with open branches, so it does not throw a lot of shade, and it has an interesting form with plenty of character.
 The needles are rich green in color, lighter than the heavy, dark green of the common Austrian pine, and about 3 inches long, slightly twisted in the same direction as the stem, creating a denser effect.
 The bark is light-brown to grey, depending on its age, and as the tree matures the bark quickly takes on a weathered appearance, splitting into attractive plates and ridges.
 It is the bark that gives a lot of character and an air of maturity to this tree, even at an young age.
 The branches leave the trunk more or less horizontally, but then turn upwards and outwards, making an open crown.